Average connection time 25 secs

-Alpha Lipoic Acid is ideal for anyone taking part in high-intensity exercise and looking to maximise recovery.
+Alpha Lipoic Acid is ideal for anyone taking part in high-intensity exercise.
 It is recommended to take 1g of Alpha Lipoic Acid post workout for optimal effects.

 The dietary choices of all our customers are extremely important to us.
 Whilst this product is manufactured using ingredients and processing aids suitable for the vegan diet, please note that dairy powders are also used within the same production facility and cross contamination may occur at very small levels.

 Please note that the labelling on this product is provided in English as a minimum.
 French, Italian, German, Spanish, Danish, Swedish and Finnish may also be present on a product by product basis.

 Add your preferred amount of water or fruit juice into our shaker.
 Add 100mg, shake and consume immediately.